 Peugeot’s i-Cockpit design employs a deliberately small steering wheel set lower down than you’ll find in almost any other compact SUV.
 It can feel a little odd at first, but it all makes sense when you find the main instrument binnacle is clearly visible above the wheel.
 Depending on how you like to sit in the car, the steering wheel can obscure the lower part of the dash display.

 As we’ve gone for both cars here in Allure Premium trim, you will also have the 3D dash display.
 This is very much down to personal taste whether you’ll like it or not, but some might feel it makes the numbers on the screen a little trickier to read.
 That’s not the case with the 7-inch infotainment screen, but we wish Peugeot had chosen rotary dials for the heating controls like the ones found in the Citroen C4 and e-C4.

-Jump in the back of the 2008 and there’s more space than in a Volkswagen ID.3 or Mazda MX-30, but a Kia Niro or e-Niro is streets ahead for head and leg room.
+Jump in the back of the 2008 and there’s more space than in a Volkswagen ID.3 or Mazda MX-30, but a Kia Niro or Niro EV is streets ahead for head and leg room.
 Unlike some EVs, the e-2008 doesn’t provide any extra luggage capacity under the front bonnet, but the boot offers the same 434-litre space as the petrol 2008 with the rear seats up.
 Drop the 60/40 split and tip back seats and you have up to 1467-litres in both versions of the Peugeot.

 Running Cost Comparison

 The Peugeot e-2008 has considerable appeal for company car drivers thanks to its Benefit in Kind rating at 1% compared to the 1.2 Puretech Allure Premium with the EAT 8-speed automatic set at 30%.
 As a result, a 20% tax payer will shell out a mere £70 to the Inland Revenue in the current tax year, while the petrol-driving 2008 user will pay £1430.